Risk Partners Life Sciences Roundtable 2025, thank you very much!

 Ideally, we get involved early on.
 The later we become involved in an ongoing process, the less room there is for exclusion negotiations, alternative structuring approaches, and aligning the expectations of all parties involved.
 An initial assessment of marketability is usually possible on short notice.
 If a risk is unlikely to be placed, we state this clearly before time is spent approaching the market without a realistic prospect of a viable offer.

-We first assess the risk and the transaction structure, including whether an insurance solution is the right approach at all or whether the matter would be better addressed in the SPA.
-For the initial market approach, we prepare the risk profile and the available transaction documents.
-After selecting the preferred insurer, we assist with the underwriting process, coordinate the provision of additional documentation, and negotiate coverage, exclusions, deductibles, and terms and conditions through to the issuance of the final policy.
+We first assess the risk and the transaction mechanics, including whether an insurance solution is the right approach at all or whether the issue would be better addressed in the SPA.
+For the initial market approach, we prepare the risk profile and the available transaction documents in such a way that insurers can provide a reliable indication at short notice.

 Indicative quotes are evaluated based on coverage scope, exclusions, deductibles, enhancement potential, feasibility within the deal timeline, claims handling, and the insurer’s market reputation.
 This results in a recommendation that balances price, coverage, and feasibility.